conservationgenetics/Unite-behind-evolutionary-biology-modifying-public-policies-and-their-tools-to-achieve-long-term-co/suplementario.md

-# Suplementario 1 #
+# Supplementary 1 #

-Se muestra los resultados de Chi-squared test de los parámetros empleados entre las seis herramientas analizadas con base en nivel ecológico, carácter evolutivo y factor de cambio.
-De obtener resultados significativos se realizó la prueba pos hoc de residuos estandarizados para determinar si la frecuencias observada es mayor (+) o menor (-) a lo esperado por azar.
+Show the Chi-squared test results of the parameters used in six tools analyzed based on ecological level, evolutionary nature and change factor.
+When obtain significant results we perform pos hoc test of standarized residual to determine if the observed frequences is higher (+) or lower (-) than expected by chance.

-##### Tabla 1.
-Resultados de *X*2 de los parámetros con caracter evolutivos de seis herramientas analizadas (*X-squared* = 31.71, df = 10, *p-value* = 0.001).
+##### Table 1.
+Chi-squared test results of parameters with Evolutionary nature of six analyzed tools (*X-squared* = 31.71, df = 10, *p-value* = 0.001).

 | Tools |Indirect |Direct| Non-evolutionary|
 | ------ | ----------- |--------|-----------|